Despite a firm basis in science, body float is a very satisfying ‘dark art’ of slot car racing…

 Imagine you’re driving a full size road car and you turn a corner a little too quickly… The car will struggle to turn in and will start to tip a bit to the outside.
 The wheels on the inside will start to squeal, indicating they are lifting and losing grip.
 Inside the car, you’ll notice the driver and any passengers are tugged towards the outside of the corner – and it’s the same for any luggage or loose items.

 What’s happening here is a type of inertia – a resistance to changing direction.
 We all know that when a slot car crashes in a corner it’s a combination of the car wanting to go straight on and it tipping over.
+We also know some cars crash more than others.
 Scalextric cars are nicely detailed scale models.
-However, that means their body shells are reasonably heavy and many cars have quite a high ‘centre of gravity’ – meaning more weight up high and more of a tendency to tip over going round corners.
+However, that means their body shells are reasonably heavy and many cars have quite a high ‘centre of gravity’ – meaning more weight up top and more of a tendency to tip over going round corners.
 That weight is pulling the inside wheels up and off the track.

 The standard traction magnets certainly help mask this effect, but there are three simple ways of overcoming that tipping…

 - Adding more weight down low in the underpan to lower the centre of gravity

 - Getting the body to ‘float’

 Adding a little weight to the underpan can be useful to overall handling, as we’ve seen.
 However, the sort of weight required to lower the centre of gravity would make most cars pretty heavy!
 That means they’d struggle to slow down and to accelerate, certainly making cornering tricky and not necessarily reducing lap times.
 It is a similar problem with stronger magnets, there are some big disadvantages – especially lower top speed, overheating and reduced motor life.